devopsInterviews/Interviews/README.md

 ## Kubernetes

-You will deploy a simple app that runs on a kubernetes cluster.
+You are going to deploy a simple app that runs on a kubernetes cluster.
 The app is a simple Flask webapp that connects to a mongoDB instance.
 The webapp requires only 100Mi of ram to run properly.